xmatekaj/AwesomeEducationalGames/README.md

 - [Screeps](https://screeps.com/) - The world's first MMO strategy sandbox game for programmers.
 - [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) - Learn to code on your iPad in a seriously fun way.
 - [Turing Game](http://turing-game.pl) - Program the robot to help it escape from its cell.
+- [Codecombat](https://codecombat.com) - Learn to code and use AI, all through the power of play.
 - [$] [CodeGames](https://codegames.io/en) - Real time programming game where you compete against other players by coding the behaviour of a space ship.
 The programming language is easy to learn and the game is super fun.
 Subscribe to one of our tournaments and compete for the prize.
 - [$] [EXAPUNKS](https://store.steampowered.com/app/716490/EXAPUNKS/) - The year is 1997.
 You used to be a hacker, but now you have the phage.
 You made a deal: one hack, one dose.
 There’s nothing left to lose… except your life.
 - [$] [Factorio](https://www.factorio.com) - You will be mining resources, researching technologies, building infrastructure, automating production, and fighting enemies.
 Use your imagination to design your factory, combine simple elements into ingenious structures, apply management skills to keep it working, and protect it from the creatures who don't really like you.